-I was arrested a number of times for fighting skinheads.
-And I got bad kicking on a couple of occasions as well.
+I was arrested several times for fighting skinheads.
+And I got a bad kicking on a couple of occasions as well.
 But it’s all part of growing up.
-I wouldn’t dare have a fight now because kids have got knives and they kill each other.
+I wouldn’t dare fight now because kids have got knives and they kill each other.
 What the fuck.

 It’s not like it used to be, is it?

 What music influenced you then around that time?
-I know you said that Jam…
+I know you said about The Jam…

-Yeah The Jam, The Buzzcocks, the Australian band The Saints were one of my favourite bands.
-And then quite quickly the second wave of punk music was like Gang of Four, from Manchester, The Mekons, 999.
-I like Television, the American kind of punky kind of arty school band.
-But quite quickly I just got in to the mod thing.
+Yeah, The Jam, The Buzzcocks, the Australian band The Saints were one of my favourite bands.
+The second wave of punk music came quite quick and was like Gang of Four, from Manchester, The Mekons, 999.
+I liked Television, the American kind of punky kind of arty school band, but quite quickly I just got into the mod thing.

 What do you think makes Mod Culture so appealing because it’s spanned like five generations, hasn’t it?

-Well for me it appealed to me ‘cause it was so different from punk.
+Well, for me it appealed to me ‘cause it was so different from punk.
 That was the thing that was around for kids like me at the time was punk.
 So being a mod we kind of adopted the whole mod look as a way of being differentiated from the punks, ‘cause early mod revival music was pretty much the same as late punk it’s just that we didn’t look like them.
-But when you dig deeper there’s so many strands to it from jazz almost to the Acid Jazz period which was all like old school hip hop and things like that.
-Which if you actually think about what mod is it’s about continually moving forward and taking things and adapting them.
-And it’s quite ironic the great dichotomy inherent in mod is it’s stuck in the past whereas in fact it should always be moving forward.
+When you dig deeper there are so many strands to it from jazz almost to the Acid Jazz period which was all like old school hip hop and things like that.
+Which if you think about what mod is it’s about continually moving forward and taking things and adapting them.
+It’s quite ironic the great dichotomy inherent in mod is it’s stuck in the past whereas it should always be moving forward.

-Do you think that’s same with music industry these days?
+Do you think that’s the same with the music industry these days?

 In your opinion what do you think needs to change?

 I don’t think it will change.
 Nothing will change.
 You can’t go back, suddenly click your fingers and be back in 1965.
-You can’t do that.
-Or even 1979.
-Society changes and everyone’s influences change with it and I don’t think we can do anything to change anything.
+You can’t do that or even in 1979, society changes and everyone’s influences change with it and I don’t think we can do anything to change anything.
 I mean even the kind of new mod bands that come out now are always kind of copying something from the past.
-And there was a great article in the Guardian written by a bloke called Martin Horesfield about four years ago which said mod’s, there’s a lot of mod’s out there and there’s so much great mod music but mod bands are stuck in a ghetto somewhere between The Jam and Oasis.
-And he’s right.
-Because we started off by going to see mod bands and then gradually we just appreciated music be it blues, soul, jazz, funk, whatever.
-And we took the music we liked and we made that mod music whereas the trouble with a lot of mod bands are they all want to be The Jam.
-And there was only ever one The Jam although The Chords came quite close.
+There was a great article in the Guardian written by a bloke called Martin Horesfield about four years ago which said mods, there’s a lot of mods out there and there’s so much great mod music but mod bands are stuck in a ghetto somewhere between The Jam and Oasis and he’s right.
+Because we started by going to see mod bands and then gradually we just appreciated music be it blues, soul, jazz, funk, whatever.
+We took the music we liked and we made that mod music, whereas the trouble with a lot of mod bands are they all want to be The Jam.
+There was only ever one The Jam although The Chords came quite close.

-Are these the artists that you really like then current artists then?
+Are these the artists that you like, definitely no current artists?

-The first one yeah.
-I was eighteen probably.
-I once saw an advert which said make your own record.
-And so I phoned up and said how do I do that and they said get a tape and send us some artwork.
-I made a front cover, got someone to draw a cartoon of a harmonica in a burger bun, what an awful logo that was.
-And that was the single.
+The first one yeah, I was eighteen probably.
+I once saw an advert which said make your own record, so I phoned up and said how do I do that and they said to get a tape and send us some artwork.
+I made a front cover, got someone to draw a cartoon of a harmonica in a burger bun, what an awful logo that was and that was the single.
 It sold out in a month and then I did some more.
-And I suddenly thought well that’s alright then.
-So that was how I got started in the music industry.
-I went to work at a record company called Avatar, little independent label and within three weeks they’d given me a car and said right you’re driving Edwin Starr on this tour of northern soul clubs in about 1982, 81 maybe.
-And so at the same time as setting up my own label I’m driving Edwin Starr on a fucking northern soul tour of like ten all nighters.
-So I got to see the northern scene quite early when it was still remnants of the seventies.
-I think Wigan was still going at the time but I never went there.
+I suddenly thought well that’s alright then, so that was how I got started in the music industry.
+I went to work at a record company called Avatar, a little independent label and within three weeks they’d given me a car and said right you’re driving Edwin Starr on this tour of northern soul clubs in about 1982, 81 maybe?
+At the same time I was setting up my own label and I’m driving Edwin Starr on a fucking northern soul tour of like ten all-nighters.
+So I got to see the northern scene quite early when it was still remnants of the seventies, I think Wigan was still going at the time but I never went there.
 Yeah and suddenly I thought yeah this is the life for me.
 So that’s basically why I did what I did I suppose.
 The influences of soul music and being a mod.

 What about Acid Jazz?
 How did that come about?

-Again I was bored of the mod revival.
-I think it had pretty much faded away.
+Again, I was bored with the mod revival, I think it had pretty much faded away.
 There was a whole second phase of mod’s around 1984.
-Kids, really young kids, fourteen, fifteen years old.
-Which I was really excited by and it was fantastic but I felt that the mod scene in London by 85, 86 was finished and I was bored of it.
-I heard a radio show on Pirate Radio and it was a DJ called Giles Peterson.
-And I thought I really like what he’s playing.
-It’s kind of modern, he played Boogie Lou record, Subway Joe I think by Joe Bataan and he played Young Holt Trio by Wack Wack and I thought I like what this DJ’s playing.
-So I went to see him DJ at a club.
-He used to do the Saturday night of a club that I did the Friday night on.
+Kids, really young kids, fourteen, fifteen years old which I was excited by and it was fantastic but I felt that the mod scene in London by 85, 86 was finished and I was bored with it.
+I heard a radio show on Pirate Radio and it was a DJ called Giles Peterson and I thought I really like what he’s playing.
+It’s kind of modern, he played Boogie Lou record, Subway Joe I think by Joe Bataan and he played Young-Holt Trio by Wack Wack and I thought I like what this DJ’s playing.
+So I went to see him DJ at a club, he used to do the Saturday night of a club that I did the Friday night on.
 So I went to see him and he was fantastic.
-So I just started, I left the mod scene almost completely.
-Started hanging round on this new jazz scene which I thought was really cool.
-Gradually got to know all the people and then because I’d had experience of running my own record label Giles Peterson said to me shall we start a record label?
-And I said yeah alright.
-So we did and it was only a bit of a joke.
-We were only going to release three singles and it all became really successful really quickly so we just kept going.
-After a year and a half Giles had had enough of it.
+So I just started, I left the mod scene almost completely, I started hanging around on this new jazz scene which I thought was cool.
+Gradually I got to know all the people and then because I’d had the experience of running my record label Giles Peterson said to me shall we start a record label?
+And I said yeah alright, so we did and it was only a bit of a joke.
+We were only going to release three singles and it all became successful quickly so we just kept going.
+After a year and a half, Giles had had enough of it.
 He got offered a lot of money to go and run Talking Loud for Phonogram Records and so we parted, we split the label in half and I carried on going and I carried on until I bought the Blue Note Club when I took a back seat in the record label.
-That was very successful during the early 90’s.
+That was very successful during the early ’90s.
 It was very part of that making Hoxton a famous, Shoreditch a famous scene but the council closed it down in 1998.
 So I went back to doing Acid Jazz after that.
 I’d had three or four years away from the label.

 What’s happening now with Acid Jazz?

-Well we’re just waiting for our distribution deal to end actually.
-We’ve got a jazz thing and an Israeli kind of souly mod band called Men of North Country.
+Well, we’re just waiting for our distribution deal to end actually.
+We’ve got a jazz thing and an Israeli kind of solely mod band called Men of North Country.
 Jazz band of the Filthy Six.
-Men of North Country are a kind of ten piece band that play soul.
+Men of North Country are a kind of ten-piece band that plays soul.
 We’ve got those two records coming out and then nothing until we get a new distribution deal.
-We’ve kind of just been bumping along with a company for two years and we’re just waiting for that to end.
-And then we’ll probably re-launch the label again.
+We’ve kind of just been bumping along with a company for two years and we’re just waiting for that to end and then we’ll probably re-launch the label again.

 What about scooters now?
 Have you still got a scooter?